hallofmeat/Skateboard3Server/docs/PS3Ticket.md

 These are based off the information in https://psdevwiki.com/ps3/X-I-5-Ticket and https://psdevwiki.com/ps3/PSN

-Games request a ticket via the `sceNpManagerRequestTicket` or `sceNpManagerRequestTicket2` calls, then the ps3 requests a ticket from the PSN.
+Games request a ticket via the `sceNpManagerRequestTicket` or `sceNpManagerRequestTicket2` calls, then the ps3 requests a ticket from PSN.

 //TODO: how PSN gets tickets